 Admission Fee for Self-Guided Museum Tours:

-$5.00 for Adults.
+- $5.00 for Adults.

-$2.50 for Students (with I.D.), 12 years old and up.
+- $2.50 for Students (with I.D.), 12 years old and up.

-Children under the age of 12 are free.
+- Children 12 and younger are free.

-Please call the museum at 479-253-9417, for more information about group guidelines.
+We Welcome Group Tours: Please call the museum at 479-253-9417 for more information about group guidelines.

 Eureka Springs Historical Museum Mission Statement: